Educate, Honor and Empower

 Siouxland Freedom Park President, Mike Newhouse, talks about the vision of the Interpretive Center.
 Retired South Sioux City High School teacher, Steve Shadle, also speaks of a program he founded at the high school which will be incorporated at the Interpretive Center.

-One day the 3,700 square foot Interpretive Center will be home to interactive displays, memorabilia and exhibits from all conflicts of war where United States soldiers fought for our freedom.
+In 2023, the 3,700 square foot Interpretive Center will be home to interactive displays, memorabilia and exhibits showcasing the words from Siouxland Veterans from all conflicts of war where United States soldiers fought for our freedom.

 The goal of the Interpretive Center is to educate and empower visitors while paying tribute to those who have served.

-We have now moved onto Phase III of the project to raise approximately $400,000 to work with Bluewater Studio on planning, designing and building the exhibits and displays which will go inside the Interpretive Center.
+Right now a core committee group led by Lori Risdal is working with Bluewater Studio on planning, designing and building the exhibits and displays which will go inside the Interpretive Center.

 We look forward to welcoming visitors of all ages to learn about veterans who have given so much to our great nation.